mendix/docs/content/releasenotes/web-modeler/index.md

 #### Improvements

 * We improved the process of creating and editing attributes of the enumeration type in domain models.
-To make the process faster and more user-friendly we redesigned the **Create new enumeration** wizard in the Domain Model editor.
+To make the process faster and more user-friendly, we redesigned the **Create new enumeration** wizard in the domain model editor.
-* When editing a microflow, by rearranging the existing activities in it, a preview of the activity shows you where you can place this activity.
+* When you are editing a microflow and rearranging the existing activities in it, a preview of an activity now shows you where you can place that activity.
 This hint makes the process of editing microflows easier.

 #### Fixes

-* We fixed an issue when a pop-up window would not appear in the **Buzz** tab when typing an "@" symbol to mention team members.
+* We fixed the issue where a pop-up window did not appear in the **Buzz** tab when typing an `@` symbol to mention team members.

 ### May 18th, 2018